Code-Institute-Submissions/Islamic-Quiz-1/README.md

 2. Chrome
 3. Microsoft Edge

-VALIDATOR TESTING:
+VALIDATOR TESTING: Results of images can be found in assets folder (img folder).

-- HTML, CSS, and JavaScript Validators were used to check codes for syntax errors:
+- HTML, CSS, and JavaScript Validators were used to check codes for syntax errors: NO ERRORS FOUND.

 - HTML: https://validator.w3.org/